RoyalHighgrass/QVM-Manager/README.md

 ## Installation

-To install the QVM-Manager, follow these steps:
+To install the QVM-Manager via a linux terminal, follow these steps:

 ```
 cd /tmp/